Luxury safari lodge collection

 How We Select Properties

 Room count matters more than star rating.
 A property with eight rooms and a private vehicle for every two guests delivers a fundamentally different experience from a thirty-room lodge sharing three vehicles.
-The smaller operation almost always produces better game drive quality, more guide attention and fewer vehicles at significant sightings.
+The smaller operation consequently produces better game drive quality, more guide attention and fewer vehicles at significant sightings.

 If you would like guidance on which properties suit your specific journey, we would be pleased to begin with a conversation.